 The East Ashtabula Campground and recreation area is located on 12 developed acres adjacent to Lake Ashtabula.
 There are 38 campsites located throughout the campground; 33 of these campsites offer electrical hookups.
 The campground features a picnic shelter, comfort station (equipped with flush toilets and showers), potable rural water, playground, beach and swimming area, and a vault privy.
 The courtesy dock and boat ramp is located at the parking lot adjacent to the campground.
 A camp host is located across the road from the campground.

-- Reservations must be made at least 2 days in advance.
+Important Information - Reservations must be made at least 2 days in advance.
 This campground requires a 2 day minimum stay on weekends.
 This campground requires a 3 day minimum stay on holiday weekends.
 The campground is open from May through September and the sites range from $12-$14/night.
 No alcohol is allowed in the campground.

-- The main route is via Interstate 94 to Valley City exit #292.
+Getting There - The main route is via Interstate 94 to Valley City exit #292.
 From Valley City, follow the signs and take County Road 21 North 14 miles.

 Mel Rieman Campground